An Introduction to the Green Line:

 The Green Line will be a vital piece of Calgary’s transit network, connecting southeast and north central Calgary.
 Made up of two legs: the north leg will run from the future community of Keystone to downtown, and will connect with the southeast leg that extends into the community of Seton and the South Health Campus.

 In 2017 Council approved the station locations and alignment for the Green Line LRT.
 Stage 1 has been approved by Council and will connect from 16th Ave N to Shepard Station in the SE.
+It has been fully funded by The City of Calgary, The Government of Alberta and The Government of Canada.
 Construction will begin in 2019/2020 with the operations beginning in 2026.

 Quick facts about the Green Line

 - The completion of the Green Line is estimated to add an additional 50,000 transit trips per day.

 - It is estimated that the completed Green Line would reduce city wide congestion by 10-15% and reduce total vehicle kilometers traveled by 35-40%.